vivo87/react-hooks-dynamic-form/packages/rhdf-lib/README.md

 ];
 ```

+> Please note, some properties are only for library's Form component, such as className, label, render ...
+In case of using API on user's own custom form, only logical properties for managing state are taken into account.

 ### Common settings for all fields

 We can provide a common settings for all fields.

-> Please note, these settings will be merged and eventually overridden by each specific field settings above
+> Please note, these settings will be merged and eventually overridden by each specific field settings above.

 ```javascript
 const DEFAULT_SETTINGS: Partial<FieldSettings> = {